SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/running-replications.md

 ## Running replications via the REST API

 A replication is run by sending a POST request to the server endpoint /_replicate, with a JSON object defining the replication parameters.
 Both one-shot and continuous replications can be run.
-Each replication is one-way between two local or remote Sync
+Each replication is one-way between two local or remote Sync Gateway databases.
-Gateway databases.
 Multiple replications can run simultaneously, supporting bi-directional replications and different replication topologies.
+Be aware that both databases being synchronized should have the same sync function, otherwise it could lead to unexpected behaviour.

 These parameters start a one-shot replication between two databases on the local Sync Gateway instance.
 The request will block until the replication has completed.